 “If anyone in computer science deserves the Turing Award, it is Whit.
 His work in information security has made a lasting impact that continues to make online business transactions convenient and secure.
 Consider when you make an online banking transaction or purchase an item online with your credit card.
 All these transactions are protected by public key cryptography, thanks to the pioneering work of Whitfield Diffie and Martin Hellman.”

-For those who know Whitfield and his current research, it would be a mistake to consider this honor as a lifetime achievement award.
+For those who know Whitfield and his current research, it would be a mistake to consider this Honor a lifetime achievement award.
 There is certainly more to come and look forward to from Whitfield Diffie in the future.

 - New Directions in Cryptography (1976) by Whitfield Diffie and Martin Hellman